Gizra/circuitauction-docs/items/how-to-find-an-existing-item.md

 # How to find an existing item?

-1. Select the relevant sale or remove the [sale context](../sale/sale-context.md) if you want to search in all sales.
+1. Select the relevant sale or remove the [sale context](../sale/sale-context.md) if you want to search in all items.
 2. On the side menu go to **items**.
 3. You have few ways to find an item in the table: